The Best Travel Backpacks Review

 Osprey Farpoint 55

 If you're a serious traveler, the Osprey Farpoint 55 stands above the rest and provides a fantastic set of features, along with good weight, durability, and comfort.
-This travel pack has numerous functional features and is quite comfortable to carry.
-We thought that the Farpoint's detachable daypack was extremely convenient and we liked how it strapped easily onto the back of the pack with a zipper.
+This travel pack has numerous functional features and is comfortable to carry.
+The Farpoint's detachable daypack is convenient and we liked how it strapped easily onto the back of the pack with a zipper.
 The main pack also has buckles on its front shoulder straps that allow you to clip the daypack onto the front of the main pack and carry it kangaroo-style for added security and ease of access.
-On its own, we found the zip-off daypack ideal for hours of museum wandering or hours of rugged hiking.
 This pack's panel loading design also made it easy to pack and unpack.
 Finally, we loved that we could leave the daypack in the hostel locker and take off on a three-night wilderness trek with the main pack.
 The Osprey Farpoint was an obvious choice as a Top Pick' for this review.
 This great pack also comes in a wide capacity, ranging from the Osprey Farpoint 40 to the Osprey Farpoint 80.

 Read full review: Osprey Farpoint 55